 One of the Nine Network's leading journalists and presenters

-Leila McKinnon is one of Channel 9's leading presenters, reporting for ACA and co-hosting Today on Saturday & Sunday with Cameron Williams.
-While hosting A Current Affair over the summer period, McKinnon interviewed many prominent Australians including acting Prime Minister Julia Gillard, singing star Delta Goodrem, former Wiggle Greg Page, 20/20 sensation David Warner, and retiring big hitter Matthew Hayden.
+Leila McKinnon is one of Channel 9's leading presenters, reporting for ACA and co-hosting Today on Saturday and Sunday with Cameron Williams.
+While hosting A Current Affair over the summer period, McKinnon interviewed many prominent Australians including acting Prime Minister Julia Gillard, singing star Delta Goodrem, former Wiggle, Greg Page, 20/20 sensation David Warner, and retiring big hitter Matthew Hayden.

 During 2008, as a reporter for ACA she looked into increasing gang problems, drug issues, and extensively reported on the controversial Gordon Wood trial.
-It was also on A Current Affair that McKinnon told off party-boy Cory Worthington, an interview that went viral and became a youtube sensation.
+It was also on A Current Affair that McKinnon told off party-boy Corey Worthington, an interview that went viral and became a YouTube sensation.

 In 2007, McKinnon reported for the first two seasons of the smash hit prime time show "What's Good For You", travelling extensively throughout the US.

 In 2007 she was a foreign correspondent for the Nine Network in America.
 Based in Los Angeles, McKinnon was the first reporter to track down and confront Jayant Patel, the doctor who has since been extradited to Australia to face charges of negligence related to the deaths of patients in a Mackay hospital.
 She also spent time at Guantanamo Bay covering the trial of accused terrorist David Hicks.
 While in LA, McKinnon reported for the Nine Network's Sunday program, A Current Affair, News and Today.
 She interviewed dozens of major stars including Tom Hanks, Robin Williams, Beyonce, Jamie Foxx, Salma Hayek, Woody Harrelson, and Pierce Brosnan.